serge-sans-paille/talks/cppcon2018/elvenland/elf.rst

 What we have learnt so far
 ==========================

-1. There a re plenty of sections in a sectionned ELF
+1. There are plenty of sections in a sectionned ELF

 2. Several c++ concepts clearly map to a given section

 3. Different section behave differently with respect to linkage and execution

 ----